 Data about Scotland’s' government, use of digital technology, culture, enterprise, international engagement and education was compared to that of nine other countries/regions: Wales, Northern Ireland, Catalonia, Flanders, Quebec, Corsica, Puerto Rica, Hokkaido in Japan and Jeju in North Korea.

 Opinions about Scotland and the nine other regions were also gathered from 5,000 people in Canada, China, United Arab Emirates, France, Germany, India, Ireland, Japan, Qatar and the US.

 - Scotland ranks second overall in the review of ten regions around the world and their soft power influence

 - Scotland’s greatest soft power resources include Education, Enterprise and Digital - where it ranks first

-- The report concludes that Education is clearly the ‘crown-jewel’ in Scotland’s array of soft power assets and can be the cornerstone for international campaigns.
+- Education is the ‘crown-jewel’ in Scotland’s array of soft power assets and can be the cornerstone for international campaigns

 - Enable Scotland’s city administrations to grow their own international networks through cross-border partnerships, organisations and sister-city agreements with cities in other countries

-Download our report below to find out more about the concept of soft power and how the world sees Scotland.
+Download the report below to find out more about the concept of soft power and how the world sees Scotland.